-Model SSD120-(XX)N()-RS5 carries out serial communication asynchronously with the "Start/Stop" system.
+Model SSD120-(XX)N()-RS232 carries out serial communication asynchronously with the "Start/Stop" system.
 The specifics of the format, ie. the number of data bits, baud rate etc., is determined by the protocol selected.
-The default protocol is 1200bps, 8 data bits, 1 stop bit and no parity.

 1.8 Serial Communication Protocol